Cybergate9/meteostick.js/README.md

 #### msfirsttest.js
 This is the simplest test code to establish that you can talk to and receive data from your meteostick

+#### meteostickrx.js
+A more complete tool, capable of receiving and outputting in either JSON or CSV, node meteostickrx.js -h for help

 ### Test platform
 I'm testing on OS X (10.11.2) using using Node.js v5.4 & npm serialport v2.0.6.